 Officials in a predominantly Orthodox Jewish community in New Jersey are working to avert a school bus protest which could clog with streets with hundreds of cars.

-Rabbi Yisroel Schenkolewski -- a longtime political and community leader in Lakewood -- is calling on the parents of private school students to drive their children to classes on Wednesday and Thursday to protest Lakewood's decision to end a nearly $4 million courtesy busing program for an estimated 8,100 students in September.
+Longtime Orthodox Jewish community leader Rabbi Yisroel Schenkolewski is calling on the parents of private school students to drive their children to classes on Tuesday and Wednesday to protest Lakewood's decision to end a nearly $4 million courtesy busing program for an estimated 8,100 students.

-"We understand the ramifications that this might have on the township and are therefore giving ample time for the town to mobilize their resources to prepare for the upcoming drill," wrote Schenkolewski in a letter.
+"We understand the ramifications that this might have on the township and are therefore giving ample time for the town to mobilize their resources to prepare for the upcoming drill," wrote Schenkolewski.